WebAssembly/design/AstSemantics.md

   * `f64.load`: load 8 bytes as f64

 Stores have an additional input operand which is the `value` to store to memory.
-Like loads, integer stores may specify a smaller *memory size* than the operand size in which case integer wrapping is implied.
+Like loads, integer stores may specify a smaller *storage size* than the operand size in which case integer wrapping is implied.

   * `i32.store8`: wrap i32 to i8 and store 1 byte